 Click Here For Details DESIGN SUMMARY

-iCOMPARE is a two-year crossover study that will randomly assign approximately 40 ACGME-accredited Internal Medicine training programs to one of two duty-hour regimens:
+iCOMPARE is a one-year randomized trial that will assign participating ACGME-accredited Internal Medicine training programs to one of two duty-hour regimens:

 Click Here For Details RECRUITMENT

 The iCOMPARE team will recruit Internal Medicine training programs that meet certain pre-specified eligibility criteria for participation.
 Interested programs may check whether they appear to meet these eligibility criteria by visiting the iCOMPARE Request an Application page (link below).
 Interested programs that do not appear to meet those criteria may still complete the Request an Application form, providing as much information as possible, so that the iCOMPARE team can reassess eligibility.
 Eligiblity criteria are based on program size, hospital resident-to-bed ratio, and hospital patient volumes in diagnosis groups being measured.

 |Apr 06, 2014:||Begin soliciting interested programs; assess eligibility|

 |May 01, 2014:||Begin distributing applications to interested and eligible programs|

 |Aug 17, 2014:||Begin notifying selected programs about participation (rolling notifications)|